 Related: Growing blueberries in containers

-Grow bags can tend to slouch a bit over time, as you can see.
-I’m into my third year with these pots, though, and they’re still holding up well.
-While I opted for large pots, grow bags come in a variety of sizes.
+These grow bags can tend to slouch a bit over time, as you can see above.
+I’m into my fifth year with these pots, though, and they’re still holding up well.
+(I have sweet potato vines in them at the moment.)
+While I opted for large 100 gallon fabric grow bags, Smart Pots come in a variety of sizes.
 The smaller ones would be great for apartment dwellers or those with limited space for growing food.